-When viewed in the visual spectrum, sections of the Milky Way — a flat spiral disc — are occluded by dust.
-By taking images in the infrared spectrum, through which stars can be seen through the dust, Spitzer allows us a more complete picture of our Galaxy so that astronomers can map the spiral arms and determine the galaxy's edges.
+When viewed in the visual spectrum, sections of the Milky Way -- a flat spiral disc -- are occluded by dust.
+By taking images in the infrared spectrum, through which stars can be seen through the dust, Spitzer allows us a more complete picture of our galaxy so that astronomers can map the spiral arms and determine the galaxy's edges.

-"There are a whole lot more lower-mass stars seen now with Spitzer on a large scale, allowing for a grand study," said Barbara Whitney of the University of Wisconsin, Madison, co-leader of the GLIMPSE team.
+"There are a whole lot more lower-mass stars seen now with Spitzer on a large scale, allowing for a grand study," said Barbara Whitney of the University of Wisconsin, Madison, co-leader of the Glimpse team.
 "Spitzer is sensitive enough to pick these up and light up the entire 'countryside' with star formation."

-There are two ways to view the mosaic: using Microsoft's WorldWide Telescope platform, which includes context and cross-fade to visual light; and CDA Aladin Lite, which doesn't show the entire mosaic, but instead offers shortcuts to regions of interest, such as nebulae, and image export.
+There are two ways to view the mosaic: using Microsoft's WorldWide Telescope platform, which includes context and cross-fade to visual light; and CDA Aladin Lite, which doesn't show the entire mosaic, but instead offers shortcuts to regions of interest, such as nebulae, and image exports.